Axicabtagene ciloleucel

-Side effects
+Adverse effects

-Because treatment with axicabtagene carries a risk of cytokine release syndrome and neurological toxicities, the FDA has mandated that hospitals be certified for its use prior to treatment of any patients.
+Because treatment with axicabtagene carries a risk of cytokine release syndrome and neurological toxicities, the Food and Drug Administration (FDA) has mandated that hospitals be certified for its use prior to treatment of any patients.

+In April 2024, the FDA label boxed warning was expanded to include T cell malignancies.

 History

 It was developed by California-based Kite Pharma.

-Axicabtagene ciloleucel was awarded U.S. Food and Drug Administration (FDA) breakthrough therapy designation on 18 October 2017, for diffuse large B-cell lymphoma, transformed follicular lymphoma, and primary mediastinal B-cell lymphoma.
+Axicabtagene ciloleucel was awarded U.S. FDA breakthrough therapy designation in October 2017, for diffuse large B-cell lymphoma, transformed follicular lymphoma, and primary mediastinal B-cell lymphoma.
 It also received priority review and orphan drug designation.

 Based on the ZUMA-1 trial, Kite submitted a biologics license application for axicabtagene in March 2017, for the treatment of non-Hodgkin lymphoma.

-The FDA granted approval on 18 October 2017, for the second-line treatment of diffuse large B-cell lymphoma.
+The FDA granted approval in October 2017, for the second-line treatment of diffuse large B-cell lymphoma.

-On 1 April 2022, the FDA approved axicabtagene ciloleucel for adults with large B-cell lymphoma (LBCL) that is refractory to first-line chemoimmunotherapy or relapses within twelve months of first-line chemoimmunotherapy.
+In April 2022, the FDA approved axicabtagene ciloleucel for adults with large B-cell lymphoma (LBCL) that is refractory to first-line chemoimmunotherapy or relapses within twelve months of first-line chemoimmunotherapy.
 It is not indicated for the treatment of patients with primary central nervous system lymphoma.

 Approval was based on ZUMA-7, a randomized, open-label, multicenter trial in adults with primary refractory LBCL or relapse within twelve months following completion of first-line therapy.
 Participants had not yet received treatment for relapsed or refractory lymphoma and were potential candidates for autologous hematopoietic stem cell transplantation (HSCT).
 A total of 359 participants were randomized 1:1 to receive a single infusion of axicabtagene ciloleucel following fludarabine and cyclophosphamide lymphodepleting chemotherapy or to receive second-line standard therapy, consisting of two or three cycles of chemoimmunotherapy followed by high-dose therapy and autologous HSCT in participants who attained complete remission or partial remission.
+In the ZUMA-7 trial, patients treated with axicabtagene ciloleucel had superior clinical outcomes compared with the previous standard of care, including improved overall survival with an estimated 4-year overall survival rate of 54.6% for axicabtagene ciloleucel, compared with 46% for the previous standard of care.

 In January 2023, the National Institute for Health and Care Excellence (NICE) recommended axicabtagene ciloleucel to treat adult patients with diffuse large B-cell lymphoma (DLBCL) or primary mediastinal large B-cell lymphoma (PMBCL) who have already been treated with two or more systemic therapies.

+Society and culture

+Names

+Axicabtagene ciloleucel is the international nonproprietary name.